Florence, Italy. The Tuscan Renaissance city full of amazing art, architecture and must-see landmarks.

 Tuscan cuisine is known for its simple yet flavorful dishes, featuring high-quality local ingredients such as olive oil, cheeses, and cured meats.
 Sample classic Tuscan dishes such as ribollita, a hearty vegetable soup, and bistecca alla Fiorentina, a thick-cut steak grilled to perfection.
 The recipe for this Florentine steak has not changed since 1915 and can be found on almost every menu in Florence.

-Florence is also home to a number of specialty food shops, where you can purchase high-quality olive oil, truffles, and other Tuscan delicacies to take home.
+Florence is also home to several specialty food shops, where you can purchase high-quality olive oil, truffles, and other Tuscan delicacies to take home.

 8. The Fun Festivals and Events

-Florence is a city that is steeped in history and culture, and as such, it plays host to a number of festivals and events throughout the year.
+Florence is a city that is steeped in history and culture, and as such, it plays host to several festivals and events throughout the year.

 One of the most popular events is the Calcio Storico, a historic soccer game that is played in the Piazza Santa Croce each year in June.
 The game is a mix of soccer, rugby, and wrestling, and is played in 16th-century costume.